The 2026 Guide

 Friday

-Arrive at Ballinderry Park — bar, BBQ and cards by the fire.
+Arrive at Ballinderry Park — the private bar, whiskey tasting by the fire and cards till late.

 Saturday — day